Heart and Blood Conditions

 Cardiomyopathy is usually treated with medicines.
 Some children may need a pacemaker or defibrillator.
+Some children's hearts may be so weak that they require a machine (ventricular assist device) to help do the work of the heart.
+This is called mechanical circulatory support.
 In rare cases, a heart transplant is needed.

 If doctors can find an underlying cause, such as an infection or hormone problem, they will treat this, too.
 Sometimes no underlying cause can be found.

 To help the heart pump better, doctors use medicines like these:

 - Angiotensin-converting enzyme (ACE) inhibitors, which reduce the workload on the heart and can slow the progression of the cardiomyopathy.